szczyglis-dev/py-gpt/README.md

 - `Sub-mode to use`: Sub-mode to use in Agent mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

 - `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in Agent mode.

+**Updates**

+- `Check for updates on start`: Enables checking for updates on start.
+Default: True.

+- `Check for updates in background`: Enables checking for updates in background (checking every 5 minutes).
+Default: True.

 **Developer**